Epithelial Cells in Urine: What It Means

 Types of epithelial cells

-Epithelial cells can be classified by where they come from.
+Epithelial cells can be classified categorized based on where they come from in the body.
 Examples include:

-- Transitional epithelial cells: These are present in the bladder and can be a sign of a UTI if noted in high quantities.
-Usually when these are high, leukocytes in the urine will also be high.
+• Transitional epithelial cells: These cells line the bladder and urinary tract.
+When present in high numbers, they may indicate a urinary tract infection (UTI).
+Usually when these are high, leukocytes in the urine will also be high;

 Common causes